cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 We have provided you an evaluation program to quantitatively evaluating the execution time and space usage of your insertion sort implementation.
-Take a look at this evaluation program in `isort-eval.c`.
+Take a look at this evaluation program in `isort-int-eval.c`.
 You can build and run this evaluation program like this:

     :::bash
     % cd ${HOME}/sec7